Tamarindo is a popular beach town and holiday-makers’ destination on the Pacific Coast of Costa Rica.

 Tamarindo is a holidaymaker hotspot, which has resulted in luxury hotels and resorts popping up everywhere.
 People come to Tamarindo to really indulge, and that indulgence can cost as much as $250 per night.

 Don’t worry if that’s more your weekly accommodation budget, instead of your daily.
-There are plenty of hostels in Tamarindo – including their own pools – but without the high price tags of the high end resorts.
+There are plenty of hostels in Tamarindo – including their own pools – but without the high price tags of the high-end resorts.

-Where to eat in Tamarindo
+Best places to eat in Tamarindo

 With over 150 restaurants in Tamarindo and the surrounding areas, finding where to eat can be somewhat overwhelming.
 There’s also a huge choice of different cuisines.
 There’s something from all over the world.